rsanchezsaez/CargoManager/README.md

 {
     NSMutableArray *productIdentifiers = [[NSMutableArray alloc] init];

-	// Populate the productIdentifiers
+	// Populate the productIdentifiers.
 	// YOUR CODE GOES HERE

-    // Return a non-mutable copy
+    // Return a non-mutable copy.
     return [NSArray arrayWithArray:productIdentifiers];
 }

 - (void)provideContentForProductIdentifier:(NSString *)productIdentifier
 {
     // Implement the result of a successful IAP
-    // on the according productIdentifier
+    // on the according productIdentifier.
 	// YOUR CODE GOES HERE

-    // Save user data to disk
+    // Save user data to disk.
 	// YOUR CODE GOES HERE
 }
 ```